 Instructions

 - Gather all the ingredients.
-Feel free to replace ingredients with any seasonal ingredients.
+Feel free to replace the ingredients with any seasonal ingredients.

 To Prepare the Ingredients

-- In a small bowl, put 2 dried shiitake and 3 Tbsp water and rehydrate for 15 minutes.
-When shiitake becomes soft, squeeze water out and slice them thinly.
-Tip: This liquid is shiitake dashi.
-If you want to use this shiitake dashi as a part of your ½ cup dashi in this recipe.
-To do that, strain shiitake dashi (to remove any impurities), and add dashi till you get ½ cup total.
+- In a small bowl, put 2 dried shiitake mushrooms and 3 Tbsp water and rehydrate for 15 minutes.
+When the shiitake becomes soft, squeeze the water out and slice them thinly.
+Tip: This liquid is shiitake dashi that you can use as a part of your ½ cup dashi (Japanese soup stock) in this recipe.
+To do that, strain the shiitake stock (to remove any impurities), and add more dashi until you get ½ cup total.

-- Make a knot with mitsuba (if you have it).
-Divide all the ingredients into 2 cups.
-I start with chicken, shiitake, ginkgo nuts, and shimeji.
-Then put kamaboko, shrimp, and mitsuba on top (the colorful ingredients should be at the top).
+- Make a knot in each stem of 4 sprigs mitsuba (Japanese parsley), if you are using it.
+Divide all the ingredients into the individual cups.
+I start with small pieces of ½ boneless, skinless chicken thigh, the sliced shiitake, 4 ginkgo nuts, and ½ package shimeji mushrooms.
+Then, put 4 slices kamaboko (fish cake), 4 shrimp, and the mitsuba on top (the colorful ingredients should be at the top).

-- Whisk the egg in a medium bowl.
-Add mirin, soy sauce, salt, and ½ cup dashi.
+- Whisk 1 large egg (50 g each w/o shell) in a medium bowl.
+Add ½ tsp mirin, ½ tsp usukuchi (light-colored) soy sauce, ¼ tsp Diamond Crystal kosher salt, and ½ cup dashi (Japanese soup stock).
 Mix well together.

 - Prepare a pot and lid that fits your chawanmushi cups.
-Add water that covers half of the chawanmush cups.
-Bring it to a boil and once boiling, reduce the heat to the LOWEST setting.
+Add enough water to the pot to go halfway up the chawanmushi cups (but don‘t add the cups to the pot yet).
+Bring the water to a boil, then reduce the heat to the LOWEST setting.
 Gently place the chawanmushi cups inside the hot water (it should not be boiling) and cover the pot with the lid.
-Cook for 25-30 minutes on the lowest heat.
-If you are not adding shrimp and/or chicken, the cooking time should only be 15-20 minutes.
-Insert a skewer in the center of the custard and see if the egg is done.
-If clear liquid comes out, it's done.
+Cook for 25–30 minutes on the lowest heat.
+If you are not adding shrimp and/or chicken, the cooking time should only be 15–20 minutes.
+Insert a skewer in the center of the custard to see if the egg is done.
+If clear liquid comes out, it‘s done.

 To Serve

-- Serve warm with uni and ikura on the side (optional).
-Place them on top right before you eat.
+- Serve warm with 2 pieces uni (sea urchin) and 2 Tbsp ikura (salmon roe) on the side (optional).
+Place one of each on top of the chawanmushi right before you eat.

 To Store